confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/podvm-mkosi/README.md

   from IMDS via the project's `process-user-data` tool.

 ## Build s390x image
-Since the [nix OS](https://nixos.org/download/#download-nix) does not support s390x, we can use the mkosi **ToolsTree** feature defined in `mkosi.conf` to download latest tools automatically:
+We can use the mkosi **ToolsTree** feature defined in `mkosi.conf` to download latest tools automatically:
 ```
 [Host]
 ToolsTree=default